helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 | :-----------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: |
 | ![1 Hex occupied](./0017-hex-density-based-transmit-reward-scaling/example_1_hex.svg) | ![1 Hex occupied](./0017-hex-density-based-transmit-reward-scaling/example_2_hex.svg) | ![1 Hex occupied](./0017-hex-density-based-transmit-reward-scaling/example_3_hex.svg) | ![1 Hex occupied](./0017-hex-density-based-transmit-reward-scaling/example_7_hex.svg) |

-**Example 1**: there is one occupied hex that has 5 interactive hotspots in it.
+**Example 1**: there is one occupied hex that has 5 interactive Hotspots in it.
 Since this is the only occupied hex among its neighbors, its count is limited to **Density_tgt** which is 1.

 **Example 2**: There are two occupied hexs this is equal to **N** meaning we are at the threshold of